 Meeting point with the rest of the group

-Late afternoon, we walked around 800 meters to the Siyob Bazar, passing through Chorsu Trading Dome and long walking path with dozens small shops in both sides.
-Then we stopped at Bibi-Khanum Mosques for pictures.
-The mosques was exposed to several problems with structural integrity and has been under restoration even until now.
+Late afternoon, we walked around 800 meters to the Siyob Bazar, passing through the Chorsu Trading Dome and a long walking path with dozens of small shops on both sides.
+Then we stopped at Bibi-Khanum Mosque for pictures.
+The mosque was exposed to several problems with structural integrity and has been under restoration even until now.

 Entrance of Siyob Bazaar